open-telemetry/community/.github/ISSUE_TEMPLATE/gc_member_onboarding.md

 ## Further Reading
-The following is a list of documents and other media that new members must familiarise themselves with.
+The following is a list of documents and other media that new members must familiarize themselves with.
 The new member must go through these media and ask any relevant questions that will aid them in understanding their role as a GC member.
 The existing member must assist the new member, to the best of their capacity, in finding answers to these questions.